NitinParri/rfrsj_font_awesome/README.md

 ### Icon insertion

-Clicking the Font Awesome toolbar button opens a modal dialog.
+Clicking the Font Awesome toolbar button (green flag icon) opens a modal dialog.
 The dialog allows you to:

 - Select an icon pack: Brands, Classic, Sharp, Duotone, Sharp Duotone
 - Select a style: Thin, Light, Regular, Solid
 - Search icons by name
-- Add Size, Animation, Rotation or toggle Auto width
+- Set extra options Size, Animation, Rotation, Pull and/or toggle Auto width

 Clicking an icon inserts an `<i>` element with the correct Font Awesome classes into the editor.

 ## Known Problems

+### No icons showing

-If no icons are showing, you didn't add a correct path to the CSS file in Site Settings.
+If no icons are showing, you didn't add a correct path to the CSS file(s) in Site Settings.

+### Extra options not inserted

+You have to select them **before** you click on an icon.

+### License lower than Pro+

+If you have a Font Awesome license lower than Pro+, the extension will still work.
+Icons not included in your license tier will simply not be available.

 ## License